enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 Visual grepping
 In addition, to default red color now we can define colors using GREP_COLOR shell variable.
 The differnt color helps us massivly with visual grepping.
-Conclusion

-The grep command is a very versatile and many new Linux or Unix users find it complicated.
 I suggest you read the grep man page too.